On the power of conditional independence testing under model-X: Most powerful one-bit -values for knockoffs

 Finally, we remark that there are a few existing power analyses for knockoffs, all in high-dimensional asymptotic regimes and assuming lasso-based test statistics.
 Weinstein et al \cite{Weinstein2017} analyze the power of a knockoffs variant in the case of independent Gaussian covariates, while Liu and Rigollet \cite{Liu2019} and Fan et al \cite{Fan2020} study conditions for consistency under correlated designs.
 Our finite-sample optimality result for the likelihood statistic is complementary to these previous works.
+Recently, Theorem~\ref{prop:knockoff-optimality} inspired a more powerful variant of knockoffs based on \textit{masked likelihood ratio} statistics, which comes with a different kind of optimality guarantee \cite{Spector2022}.